-- "Configuring ZENworks Agent Features" on page 37 - "Configuring ZENworks Agent Security" on page 39 - "Downloading the ZENworks Agent" on page 40 - "Installing the ZENworks Agent" on page 40 - "Using the ZENworks Agent" on page 44
+- "Configuring ZENworks Agent Features" on page 37 - "Configuring ZENworks Agent Security" on page 40 - "Installing the ZENworks Agent" on page 41 - "Using the ZENworks Agent" on page 44

 NOTE: If a device does not meet the requirements for installing the ZENworks Agent (see "Managed Device Requirements" in the .), you might be able to install the Inventory Only Module on it to support inventorying of the device.
 For more information, see the ZENworks Discovery, Deployment, and Retirement Reference.